Applied Ecology Resources

 Authors submitting to Journal of Applied Ecology will have the option to transfer unsuccessful articles that fit within the scope, along with any associated reviews, to be considered by Ecological Solutions and Evidence.

-Ecological Solutions and Evidence will open for submissions in 2020 and will be led by Prof. Marc Cadotte, University of Toronto, as Editor-in-Chief and two Lead Editors to be announced soon.
+Ecological Solutions and Evidence is led by Prof. Marc Cadotte, University of Toronto, as Editor-in-Chief with Dr. Holly Jones, Northern Illinois University, as Lead Editor.

 Like what we stand for?